Selbosh/starter-hugo-research-group/content/jobs/_index.md

 Push the boundaries of ML/AI to tackle the problems that really matter

-After 12 years in the UK, I moved back to Germany to lead a research group at the University of Kaiserlautern and the German Centre for Artificial Intelligence.
-We are hiring on all levels: MSc and PhD students, postdoctoral fellows and a group leader.
+After 12 years in the UK I moved back to the UK to lead a research group at the Univeristy of Kaiserlautern and the German Centre for Artificial Intelligence.
+We are hiring on all levels MSc, PhD students but also postdoctoral fellows and group leader.

 # Open Positions (remote options possible!)
 Respond by 30.11
 # [Submit your interest here!](https://forms.office.com/r/CWNtPWXdLr)